ArbelAmram/URL-Shortener/README.md

 This is a URL Shortener Full stack application.</br>

-Built with MERN stack: MongoDB, Express, ReactJs, NodeJs
+Built with MERN stack: MongoDB, Express, ReactJs, NodeJs.

 # How to run the project
 1. `cd client`</br>